-We hosted 15 heterosexual speed-dating events for 350 undergraduates (174 women and 176 men; mean age = 19.57 years, SD=1.10).
-Participants went on 4-min speed dates with approximately 12 opposite-sex individuals.
+We hosted 15 heterosexual speed-dating events for 350 undergraduates (174 women, M{age} =19.57, SD=1.10).
+Participants went on 4-minute speed-dates with ~12 opposite-sex individuals.
 For each event, we randomly determined whether men (eight events) or women (seven events) rotated.

-Immediately after each date, participants completed threeitem measures of their romantic desire for that partner (e.g., "I was sexually attracted to my interaction partner"; $\alpha = .88$) and their romantic chemistry with that partner (e.g., "My interaction partner and I had a real connection"; $\alpha = .91$), using scales from 1 (strongly disagree) to 9 (strongly agree).
-They also reported the degree to which they experienced self-confidence on that date
+Immediately after each date, participants completed 3-item measures of their (a) romantic desire for (e.g., "I was sexually attracted to my interaction partner"; α =.88) and (b) romantic chemistry with (e.g., "My interaction partner and I had a real connection"; α =.91) that partner (1=strongly disagree, 9=strongly agree).
+They also reported the degree to which they experienced self-confidence on that date (1=not at all; 9=extremely).
+Shortly after returning home from the event, participants recorded on the study website whether they would ("yes") or would not ("no") be interested in seeing each partner again.